-Jacob is a sixteen year old high school boy that has never really fit in.
+Jacob is a sixteen year old high school boy who never really fit in.
 He is the only person in his family that has a strong relationship with his grandfather, but even he hasn't been able to believe his grandfather's outrageous stories for years.
 After his grandfather dies, Jacob is determined to uncover what his final words truly meant.

 His grandfather grew up during World War 2 and fled to an orphanage off the coast of England for refuge as a boy.
 He always described it as paradise with all sorts of peculiar children.
 He showed Jacob pictures of the children, but nobody in their right mind would have believed the photos were real.
 Bees flying out of a boy's mouth, a girl floating in thin air, another child that is invisible, etc. This is the best part about the book in my opinion.
 Ransom Riggs used dozens of unaltered old photographs from collectors and wove the story around the images.
 It was very creative, imaginative, and unlike anything else I have ever read.